-The BHS Symphony Band is the largest of the concert performance ensembles at Bellbrook High School, and is a year-long course.
-Incoming freshmen register for this ensemble and current sophomores, unless otherwise specified by the band directors.
+The BHS Symphony Band is the largest of the concert performance ensembles at Bellbrook High School, and is a full year course.
+Freshmen and sophomores should register for this ensemble, unless otherwise specified by the band directors.
 Students will learn intermediate and advanced performance techniques along with development of individual tone and musicianship.
 The Symphony Band performs at all on-campus concerts, as well as the Ohio Music Educators Association Solo & Ensemble Festival, the Music for All Regional Concert Band Festival, and other concert events.
 There is a \$50 fee associated with participation in the Symphony Band that is separate from the marching band fee, and a \$50 per semester fee for use of a school owned instrument (\$100/year).
 That fee will cover cleaning, repair, and maintenance that occurs every year.